Server-side validation with Ktor

 Setting up the project

-You can download a generated Ktor project by following this link.
-Then click and, once the project is downloaded, open it in IntelliJ.
+You can download a generated Ktor project via Ktor's Project Generator and clicking .
+Once the project is downloaded, open it in IntelliJ.

 Defining and persisting the data model